abhishek-simform-v1/REACT-PRACTICAL-3/README.md

 # React-Todo-App

-- This is a UI for a To-do App built using React.
+- This is a UI + APP for a To-do App built using React.
-- The setup for creating the React app is done using Webpack.
+- The setup for creating the React app is done using VITE.
-- The UI is built using React components : class component, stateless component and functional component with hooks.
+- The APP is built using React components : class component, stateless component and functional component with hooks.
-- Here, the data is static and is being passed to the list from the `ListData.jsx` file.
+- Here, the data is DYNAMIC and is being passed to the list from the `ListData.jsx` file.

 - Live demonstration : [Todo App](https://production--react-practicl-3.netlify.app/)

 ---